RoshanC99/password-generator/README.md

 # Password-Generator
-Generate a secure password for personal/school/work accounts
+Generate secure password for personal, school, or work accounts